pmozil/muller_sequence/README.md

 **I used Haskell's BigFloat library to check whether 50 decimal points of precision was enough, it wasn't** **Finally, I used trhe astro_float library to get the proper result, which is 5 instead of 100**

-*Should you want to find the algebraic solutino, fucking do it yourself**
+*Should you want to find the algebraic solution, fucking do it yourself*

 # Running the programs
 ## C